-151. Any copyright or other rights similar to those described in this Act that were vested in any person immediately before the commencement of this Act continue to be vested in him and are enforceable by him in the same manner as other rights under this Act.
+151. Any copyright or other rights similar to those described in this Act that were vested in any person immediately before 14th August, 1998 continue to be vested in him and are enforceable by him in the same manner as other rights under this Act.